kuzzleio/koncorde/README.md

 Even though this engine can be instantiated multiple times just fine, each instance has a constant overhead cost which may quickly add up.

-To allow using this engine on top of databases, with dozens or even hundreds of collections and/or indexes, Quickmatch emulates that kind of structure, making it able to handle large numbers of indexed filters, dispatched across a complex storage system.
+To allow using this engine on top of databases, with dozens or even hundreds of collections and/or indexes, Koncorde emulates that kind of structure, making it able to handle large numbers of indexed filters, dispatched across a complex storage system.

-Using different `index` and `collection` parameters will make Quickmatch effectively act as if it was looking for data in a database.
+Using different `index` and `collection` parameters will make Koncorde effectively act as if it was looking for data in a database.

 If you do not need different indexes and/or collections, just use constants, as in the above example.